DibranMulder/dibranmulder-blog/source/_posts/Azure-functions-V2-with-EF-Core.md

 Startup project 'MyProject.Shared.csproj' targets framework '.NETStandard'.
 There is no runtime associated with this framework, and projects targeting it cannot be executed directly.
 To use the Entity Framework Core .NET Command-line Tools with this project, add an executable project targeting .NET Core or .NET Framework that references this project, and set it as the startup project using --startup-project; or, update this project to cross-target .NET Core or .NET Framework.
 ```
-An easy workaround is to enable multiple TargetFrameworks, note that its plural, add an 's' after TargetFramework.
-If you add a netcoreapp target framework then your Class Libary can execute on its own, even without a `static void main()` or something like that.
+An easy work around is to enable multiple TargetFrameworks, note that its plural, add an 's' after TargetFramework.
+If you add a netcoreapp target framework then your Class Library can execute on its own, even without a `static void main()` or something like that.
 ```xml
 <Project Sdk="Microsoft.NET.Sdk">